Our thematic priorities

 The projects presented to the Foundation are put in competition.
 It is important to know that regardless of the quantity of exchanges or the duration of the study phases of a project, the Secretariat is never able to guarantee a favorable outcome until the final decision which is always taken by the Foundation’s Board.

 - Be implemented by a national or international NGO with recognized expertise, proven skills, and direct responsibility for the project.
-Preference is given to national NGOs, international NGOs will need to be able to demonstrate their added value.
+Preference is given to national NGOs, international NGOs will need to be able to demonstrate their added value

-- Have prior experience in international financing
+- Have prior experience with the project’s activities and with international financing

 - Have an annual organizational budget of less than CHF 10 million.
-By “organizational” we mean national and / or international entities belonging to the same structure.
+By “organizational” we mean national and / or international entities belonging to the same structure

-- Medical, psycho-social and economic (re) habilitation for self-reconstruction
+- Medical, psychosocial and economic rehabilitation for self-reconstruction

-- Work with perpatrators of GBVs
+- Work with perpetrators of GBVs

 - Prevention and education for a change of mentality

-- Combating the stigmatization of people with disabilities
+- Combating stigmatization

-- Building local capacity to meet the needs of people with disabilities
+- Building local capacity

 - Accessibility and integration of people living with a physical and / or mental handicap

-- Combating the effects of disabling diseases / syndromes (eg fistula, epilepsy, etc.)
+- Combating the effects of disabling diseases / syndromes (e.g. fistula, epilepsy, etc.)

 - Strengthening legislation and law enforcement